 Cells and virus

-293T, BHK-21 and MARC-145 cells were obtained from the Health Protection Agency Culture Collections and cultured in Dulbecco’s modified Eagle’s medium (DMEM) (Invitrogen) supplemented with 10% fetal bovine serum at 37C, 5% CO2 in a humidified incubator.
-PRRSV strain of the classical low pathogenicity CH-1R, high pathogencity strain SD-16 with 30-aa deletion in nsp2 gene and European strain Olot/91(GFP-nsp2 strain), of lower pathogenicity were propagated in MARC-145 cells.
+293T, MARC-145 and PK-15 cells were obtained from the Health Protection Agency Culture Collections and cultured in Dulbecco’s modified Eagle’s medium (DMEM) (Invitrogen) supplemented with 10% fetal bovine serum at 37C, 5% CO2 in a humidified incubator.
+PRRSV strain of the classical low pathogenicity CH-1R and high pathogencity strain SD-16 with 30-aa deletion in nsp2 gene (isolated from a clinical case in 2007, the genome sequence was submitted in GenBank as NO JX087437) were propagated in MARC-145 cells.
 Viruses were harvested 3 days post-infection and passed through 0.22 μm filter.
-Virus titre was measured by tissue culture 50% infectious dose and calculated by the Reed-Muench method.
-HEK293FT (Life Technologies) and MARC-145 (ATCC) were used to express and propagate PRRSV-nsp2-GFP (North American type 1 virus SD01-08), respectively.
+Virus titre was measured by tissue culture 50% infectious dose and calculated by the Reed-Muench method24 depending on observation of CPE HEK293FT (Life Technologies) and MARC-145 (ATCC) were used to express and propagate PRRSV-nsp2-GFP (North American type 1 virus SD01-08),25 respectively.

 PRRSV-nsp2-GFP expression and propagation